-For 2019, the Central Bank established a medium-term inflation target of 4.0%, within a range of plus or minus 1.0%.
-During the nine-month period ended September 30, 2019, annualized inflation was below the Central Bank's target range, primarily due to lower energy prices as well as moderate demand-side pressures.
-However, inflation rate showed an upward trend towards the target range beginning in June 2019, as domestic demand recovered, reaching 2.02% on September 30, 2019.
+For 2020, the Central Bank established a medium-term inflation target of 4.0%, within a range of plus or minus 1.0%.
+During the eight-month period ended August 31, 2020, annualized inflation stood within the Central Bank's target range, reaching 4.80%, primarily due to the recovery in international oil and food prices registered in June, July and August 2020, which more than offset the downward inflation trend observed during February, March, April and May 2020.
 For more information on inflation, see "The Monetary System-Inflation."

-Credit to the private sector in pesos continued to expand during the nine-month period ended September 30, 2019, as a result of the continued expansion in economic activity.
-As of September 30.
-2019 lending in pesos amounted to DOP936.3 billion (US\$17.9 billion), which represented an increase of DOP94.0 billion (US\$1.8 billion), or 11.2%, as compared to the same period in 2018.
-This increase provided resources to economic sectors such as manufacturing, as well as to finance home purchases and private consumption.
+Credit to the private sector in pesos continued to grow during 2020, influenced by the expansionary monetary policy measures implemented by the Central Bank and the Monetary Board.
+As of June 30, 2020, lending in pesos amounted to DOP1,095.4 billion (US\$18.8 billion), which represented an increase of DOP950.2 billion (US\$2.5 billion), or 15.3%, as compared to the same period in 2019.
+This increase provided resources to economic sectors such as manufacturing, as well as to construction and commerce.